-The Rimmel Wonder Wing is a felt tip liner that has an arrowhead shaped tip specially designed to stamp the ‘perfect’ wing onto each lid.
+The Rimmel Wonder Wing [affiliate link] is a felt tip liner with an arrowhead shaped tip specially designed to stamp the ‘perfect’ wing onto each lid.
 It is not only touted as being easy to administer and richly pigmented, it also claims that it can be used as a traditional liner as well.

 When I first opened it I noticed that the tip actually has a vague iron shape – half rounded and half flat – which I thought might make it difficult to use.
 It doesn’t have much of a discernible fragrance, and the packaging isn’t particularly exciting with gold writing on a glossy black tube which is a little thicker than a standard felt pen.